 Although most programs and organizations implement some type of risk management approach, preventable failures continue to occur.
 Many of these approaches tend to be bureaucratic and time-intensive, which can consume valuable program resources.
 Most programs would benefit by improving, or in some cases replacing, their current risk management practices.

-SEI Mosaic is a suite of practical and innovative methods that can be used to systemically manage risk across the life cycle and supply chain.
+This course introduces a suite of practical and innovative methods that can be used to systemically manage risk across the life cycle and supply chain.
 It builds on older, more traditional approaches to risk management such as CRM and OCTAVE.
-Mosaic enables decision makers to more efficiently engage in the risk management process, navigating through a broad tradeoff space (including performance, reliability, safety, and security considerations, among others) and strategically allocating their limited resources when and where they are needed the most.
+It will enable decision makers to more efficiently engage in the risk management process, navigating through a broad tradeoff space (including performance, reliability, safety, and security considerations, among others) and strategically allocating their limited resources when and where they are needed the most.